EmjayTech/EmjayTech/README.md

 - 👋 Hi, I’m @EmjayTech
-- 👀 I’m interested in FrontEnd and BackEnd Web development
+- 👀 I’m interested in Software development Jobs
-- 🌱 I’m currently learning BackEnd Development
+- 🌱 I’m a Full Stack Developer and my stacks are React and Node js and i can also make use of Vue js.
+I am proficient is version control system (Git / GitHub actions)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any available team jobs or development projects.
 - 📫 How to reach me (+2348032877945)
 - 😄 Pronouns: Mr
-- ⚡ Fun fact: Do you know that EmjayTech is a Neuroscientist.
+- ⚡ Fun fact: Do you know that EmjayTech is a PhD Student in Nuerophysiology and currently works a Lecturer in University of Lagos.

 <!---
 EmjayTech/EmjayTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.